 Download our 2022 Members Brochure

 Be a part of the NWSGS Family

 There are three options for membership to gain access to our website.
-1) Free Membership - This will allow you to view some information in our Resources section.
+1) Guest Membership - This will allow you to view some information in our Resources section.
 2) Individual or 3) Family Memberships - These last two options will open all of the information on this site which includes archives of past meetings, newsletters and blogs.

 Here are some of the great speakers and topics we have for upcoming meeting.
 Come meet with us.
 Guest are always welcome!

 Tell us about writing your family history...

 - Amy Johnson Crow

 - Family History Daily